Copyright (c) 2014 The University of Manchester

 """

-of all the chips on the board with this ethernet.
+of all the chips on the board with this Ethernet-enabled chip.

 Wrap-arounds are handled as appropriate.